Power Window Kit With Crank Handle Switches Bronco 1968-1977

 - For Use with 1968-1977 Screw-On Style Window Cranks

-- Regulators are Made in the USA and are Made Out of 1018 Cold Roll Steel
+- Made Out of 1018 Cold Roll Steel

-- Regulators Have Bronze Oilite Thrust Bearings at All the Pivot Points
+- Bronze Oilite Thrust Bearings at All the Pivot Points

-- Regulators Also Have Treated Gear Plates for Longer Teeth Life
+- Treated Gear Plates for Longer Teeth Life

-- Regulators Use the Original Glass Channels and are Equipped with a New AC Delco OEM Motor
+- Original Glass Channels and are Equipped with a New AC Delco OEM Motor

 - Handle Switches Mount Behind the Door Panels